RunningToOblivion/sudoku_solver/README.md

 # Sudoku Solver Website

 This project is a Sudoku solver website that allows users to input Sudoku grids in order to solve them.
-The website utilizes a backtracking algorithm to solve the Sudoku puzzles.
+The website uses a backtracking algorithm to solve the Sudoku puzzles.

 ## Installation